The Australia Institute: History

 Clive Hamilton helped establish The Australia Institute in 1994 to generate public debate on building a better society, particularly the environment.
 It was formally established on 4 May 1994.
 The first directors of the institute were Professor Max Neutze (inaugural chair); Hugh Saddler, a consultant in energy policy; and John Langmore; then a Labor Party MP; John Neville; Russell Rollason, then executive director of the Australian Council for Overseas Aid; Elizabeth Reid, the former first women's adviser to the prime minister Gough Whitlam in 1973; Barbara Spalding, an expert in social welfare and education; and Professor Marion Simms, an expert in the fields of gender studies and political science.

 Hamilton was the executive director until his resignation in 2008.
 He was succeeded in the role by Richard Denniss, who stepped down in 2015 to take up the role of chief economist.

 Ben Oquist was executive director from 2015 to 2022.
 He was succeeded by Richard Denniss, who returned to the role in 2022.
+In October 2025, the board announced an executive leadership restructure in which Leanne Minshull was appointed co-Chief Executive Officer alongside Richard Denniss, who continues in the co-CEO role.